Easy Vegan Spinach Naan for Toddlers & Families

 - Make mini spinach naan for toddlers or lunchboxes

-Cut the spinach naan into small strips or squares so they’re easier to hold and chew.
+- Cut into small pieces — Cut the spinach naan into small strips or squares so they’re easier to hold and chew.

 Storage